lskillen/dotfiles/README.md

 Hi!
 This is the repository for my dotfiles setup, including:

 - Highly customised vim installation with vundle + plugins (see vimrc)
-- Solarized colourscheme for both vim and gnome-terminal [desktop].
+- Solarized colourscheme for vim [desktop].
 - Installation of system-wide packages (see packages.txt) [desktop].
 - Installation of python packages (see requirements.txt).